matija2209/pokal-sanka-2025/DATABASE_SETUP_DEV_LOG.md

 *Completed: September 16, 2025*

 ## Overview
-Final step to make the Turnir Šanka application fully operational by creating the actual database tables from the Prisma schema and verifying the database connection.
+Final step to make the Pokal Šanka — Matija 2025 Editionapplication fully operational by creating the actual database tables from the Prisma schema and verifying the database connection.

 ## ✅ Completed Database Setup